Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This makes it possible to integrate games, visualize the music, change the lighting, and do anything else you can think of.
 The wide functionality of OpenRGB is one of its benefits.

-You can control the RGB lighting on motherboards, graphics cards, mice, keyboards, RAM modules, coolers, mouse mats, and other devices using this program.
+Using this program, you can control the RGB lighting on motherboards, graphics cards, mice, keyboards, RAM modules, coolers, mouse mats, and other devices.